bitcraftCoLtd/finite-state-machine/README.md

 ## Information

-Last update: 2014/12/24
+Last update: 2015/04/27

-All the solutions and projects in this repository are made with Microsoft Visual Studio Express 2013 for Windows Desktop.
+All the solutions and projects in this repository are made with Microsoft Visual Studio 2013 Community Edition.
-It should work seamlessly with Community edition of Visual Studio.

 ## Overview